lxc-jp/lxd-ja/doc/api-extensions.md

 This can be used to share data between isolated containers after attaching it to the container which requires write access.

+## projects
+Add a new project API, supporting creation, update and deletion of projects.

+Projects can hold containers, profiles or images at this point and let you get a separate view of your LXD resources by switching to it.

+## candid\_config\_key
+This introduces a new `candid.api.key` option which allows for setting the expected public key for the endpoint, allowing for safe use of a HTTP-only candid server.

+## network\_vxlan\_ttl
+This adds a new `tunnel.NAME.ttl` network configuration option which makes it possible to raise the ttl on VXLAN tunnels.